-This Management's Discussion and Analysis ("MD&A") of Dajin Resources Corp. (the "Company") is dated March 30, 2017.
-This MD&A should be read in conjunction with the Audited Consolidated Financial Statements and accompanying notes for the fiscal year ended November 30, 2016.
+This Management's Discussion and Analysis ("MD&A") of Dajin Resources Corp. (the "Company") is dated May 1, 2017.
+This MD&A should be read in conjunction with in conjunction with the unaudited condensed interim consolidated financial statements accompanying notes for the three months ended February 28, 2017 and the Audited Consolidated Financial Statements and accompanying notes for the fiscal year ended November 30, 2016.